DGP-LVM: Derivative Gaussian process latent variable models: Acknowledgments

 We acknowledge the Cluster of Excellence iFIT (EXC 2180) "Image-Guided and Functionally Instructed Tumor Therapies" for supporting Soham Mukherjee.
-We acknowledge the valuable insights provided by members of ClaassenLab and BürknerLab, Dr. Revant Gupta and Marcello Zago.
-We thank Debapratim Sil and Jayati Chatterjee for their feedback.
+We acknowledge the valuable insights provided by members of ClaassenLab and BürknerLab, Revant Gupta and Marcello Zago.
+We thank Debapratim Sil and Jayati Chatterjee for their feedback on the manuscript.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Soham Mukherjee.